 Planning: Well before your scheduled observing run, you must discuss with me or Paul Kerry (E26): which objects to observe, what time of night to observe, what filters you require, what sequence of exposures you require, etc. You will find the specifications of the Hicks Observatory useful in your planning.
 You will need to include a section on your planning in the final report.
 This section must contain a calculation of the transit time and the transit altitude of your chosen object.
 You may find the positional astronomy notes (here, here and here) of use.

-Sign-up sheets will be posted on the Astronomy Noticeboard outside the Astronomy Lab (E36), along with full instructions on how to contact Paul Kerry on the night.
+Sign-up sheets will be posted on the Astronomy Noticeboard outside the Astronomy Lab (E36).
+Paul Kerry will contact you in advance if observing will be carried out; please read the full instructions on how observing works.
 Although you should be able to complete all your observations in a single session, to allow for the vagaries of British weather we expect you to sign up for at least two evenings per week until you have successfully completed your observing.
 If you cannot do this, you must discuss the problem with me or Paul Kerry before the start of the designated observing period, or as soon as the problem (e.g. illness) becomes apparent.
 Note that reading week is not a holiday.
 We expect you to sign up during reading week as usual.

 Attendance at the observing is compulsory - you will not receive any marks for the project if you fail to show up or, if the weather is bad for part of the specified observing period, you have not made every effort to sign up for other time slots.
 Note that, unless previously agreed with me or Paul Kerry, if you are unable to attend a successful observing session with the other members of your group, it will not be possible for you to observe at a later date on your own.
 Note also that no resit of the observing project is possible, so missing it will make it much more difficult to pass the module.